mykle1/MMM-Cocktails/README.md

 * Completely configurable.
 The .css file included helps you modify size of image, text, color, any way you like it.
 * For best results in left or right regions constrain the size using maxWidth and the .css examples provided.
 * For best results in top_bar/bottom_bar/thirds increase maxWidth to stretch across your mirror and modify css.
+* Need a color chart?
+No problem. http://htmlcolorcodes.com/color-picker/
-* No API key is necessary at the moment
+* No API key is necessary at the moment.

 ## Installation